Shofuuu/Rotary-Encoder-PWM-Channel/README.md

 ## Additional Comments

-- This design assumes a 50 MHz input clock and divides it to a lower frequency for internal operations.
+- The design assumes a 50 MHz input clock and divides it to a lower frequency for internal operations.
 - Adjust the clock division and debounce logic parameters as needed for different input clock frequencies or application requirements.

 ## Usage

 To use this module, instantiate it in a higher-level design and connect the appropriate signals as defined in the entity declaration.